LiveContainer/livecontainer.github.io/docs/installation.md

 - Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.

 Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.
 Re-patch is not needed when you refresh your store.

+### Installing Apps
+- Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
+- Choose the app you want to open in the next launch.
+- You can long-press the app to manage it.